On the geometry of silent and anisotropic big bang singularities: Dynamics

-where the sign $\approx$ is used to indicate that the equality holds up to terms that tend to zero exponentially.
-In fact, we, essentially, have the following cases: \begin{itemize} \item If $e^{\mu_{1}-\mu_{2}-\mu_{3}}$ is exponentially decreasing, (\ref{subeq:hUellpm}) combined with (\ref{eq:thmtbSas}) imply that all the $\ell_{A}$ converge exponentially along integral curves of $\hU$; cf. \cite[(7.26)]{RinWave}. \item Assume $e^{\mu_{1}-\mu_{2}-\mu_{3}}$ to be exponentially increasing.
-If $\g^{1}_{23}$ vanishes or decays faster than $e^{\mu_{1}-\mu_{2}-\mu_{3}}$ increases, then $\theta^{-2}\bS$ decays exponentially again, and the $\ell_{A}$ converge exponentially; cf. (\ref{eq:thmtbSas}).
-This possibility can occur and is related to an (asymptotically) higher degree of symmetry.
-In the spatially homogeneous setting, this setting corresponds to a lower Bianchi type. \item Assume $e^{\mu_{1}-\mu_{2}-\mu_{3}}$ to be exponentially increasing and $\g^{1}_{23}$ to stay bounded away from zero.
-Then $\theta^{-2}|\bS|$ increases exponentially.
-Combining this conclusion with (\ref{subeq:hUellpm}) yields the conclusion that $(\ell_{+},\ell_{-})$ has to change.
-We disuss this situation at greater length in Remark~\ref{remark:BKLmap} below. \end{itemize} Needless to say, there is the possibility that $\g^{1}_{23}$ neither converges to zero nor stays bounded away from zero.
-This is a situation we do not discuss further here. \end{remark} \begin{remark} Assume $e^{\mu_{1}-\mu_{2}-\mu_{3}}$ to be exponentially increasing and $\g^{1}_{23}$ to stay bounded away from zero.
-Due to the fact that $\ell_{+}^{2}+\ell_{-}^{2}\leq 1$, up to exponentially decaying terms, the function $2-\ell_{+}$ should, asymptotically, be bounded strictly away from zero.
+Next, due to the fact that $\ell_{+}^{2}+\ell_{-}^{2}\leq 1$, up to exponentially decaying terms, the function $2-\ell_{+}$ should, asymptotically, be bounded strictly away from zero.
 It should therefore be meaningful to consider the quantity $\ell_{-}/(2-\ell_{+})$.
 Moreover, (\ref{subeq:hUellpm}) yields the conclusion that $\hU[\ell_{-}/(2-\ell_{+})]$ decays exponentially.
-This corresponds exactly to the behaviour of Bianchi type II solutions; cf., e.g., \cite[(22.20), p.
+This corresponds exactly to the behaviour of Bianchi type II vacuum solutions; see, e.g., \cite[(22.20), p.
 239]{minbok}.
 Moreover, it is clear that as long as the integral of $\theta^{-2}\bS$ (along integral curves of $\hU$) is small, the eigenvalues $\ell_{A}$ do not change much.
 It is only when the integral of $\theta^{-2}\bS$ becomes non-negligible that they change.
 Moreover, when the integral becomes non-negligible, this means that $(\ell_{+},\ell_{-})$ moves roughly speaking along a straight line described by the condition that $\ell_{-}/(2-\ell_{+})$ remain constant.
 In addition, the initial value of $(\ell_{+},\ell_{-})$ determines the line.
 Finally, since $\ell_{+}^{2}+\ell_{-}^{2}\leq 1$, up to exponentially decaying terms, it is not possible for the solution to continue indefinitely along the line.
 At some point, the fact that (\ref{eq:Hamconellpmmainparts}) holds is going to force $\theta^{-2}\bS$ to tend to zero.
 This will fix the ``end value'' of $(\ell_{+},\ell_{-})$.
 Note that this process reproduces the BKL-map, taking the initial values of $(\ell_{+},\ell_{-})$ to the end values.
 At that stage $e^{\mu_{1}-\mu_{2}-\mu_{3}}$ should then generically decay to zero exponentially; $\ell_{1}$ is no longer the smallest eigenvalue.